EsriEducation/selfGradingQuiz/README.md

 - total_correct [integer]
 - percent_correct [string]

+The Creator field must be set to editable (this allows teacher username to be written to Creator - thereby allowing teacher to see/download only their (students') data.

 Survey must have eight questions, the labels must be Q1 - Q8.
+The correct option must have a value of 'a'.